splunk-terraform/terraform-provider-signalfx/website/docs/r/dashboard_group.html.markdown

 * `name` - (Required) Name of the dashboard group.
 * `description` - (Required) Description of the dashboard group.
 * `teams` - (Optional) Team IDs to associate the dashboard group to.
+* `authorized_writer_teams` - (Optional) Team IDs that have write access to this dashboard group.
+Remember to use an admin's token if using this feature and to include that admin's team (or user id in `authorized_writer_teams`).
+* `authorized_writer_users` - (Optional) User IDs that have write access to this dashboard group.
+Remember to use an admin's token if using this feature and to include that admin's user id (or team id in `authorized_writer_teams`).
 * `dashboard` - (Optional) [Mirrored dashboards](https://docs.signalfx.com/en/latest/dashboards/dashboard-mirrors.html) in this dashboard group. **Note:** This feature is not present in all accounts.
 Please contact support if you are unsure.
   * `dashboard_id` - (Required) The dashboard id to mirror
   * `name_override` - (Optional) The name that will override the original dashboards's name.